Kathryn (Katie) C. Casey

 - Bachelor of Arts in English Literature from Virginia Tech

-- National Academy of Elder Law Attorneys
+- National Elder Law Foundation

 - Illinois State Bar Association's Elder Law Section

-- Advanced Issues in Tax and Medicaid Planning with Retirement Benefits” – authored for IICLE: Elder Law Short Course
+- “Advanced Issues in Tax and Medicaid Planning with Retirement Benefits” – authored for IICLE’s 8th Annual Elder Law Short Course

 - “The Basics of Probating a Decedent's Estate: How to Protect the Disabled Person's Interests"